 Project SEED Strategic Plan

-ACS Project SEED program has been active since 1968.
-It has grown from a small pilot program to the point that it is now has summer research programs in 36 states with a budget of over $1 million.
-It has been most successful in places that have a well-developed academic/industrial chemical base and where there are one or more people willing to work as coordinators.
-In addition, over the last 15 years, 372 SEED Scholarships have been awarded to former SEED students to attend college.
+ACS Project SEED program has been active since 1968 and has served over 10,000 students since its inception.
+It has been most successful in places that have a well-developed academic/industrial chemical base and where there are one or more people willing to work as coordinators and/or mentors.
+Since 1993, over 650 SEED Scholarships have been awarded to former SEED students attending college for chemistry-related degrees.

 There is a focus on members through the contributions of the many volunteers as financial donors, coordinators, mentors, and active members of the Committee on Project SEED.

 The program promotes professionalism as coordinators and mentors work with high school students to expose them to the professional life of chemistry, to its approach to problem solving, and to its ethical use to address problems facing today’s world.

 The program impacts the lives of a diverse audience of economically disadvantaged students who ultimately become chemical professionals because of the Project SEED opportunity.

 - Foster sustainability of Project SEED.

 - Identify and establish working relationships with stakeholders to promote growth.